Skip to main content

 2. Originating contract calls requireToPassMessage() on Home Bridge contract, and encodes foo(), target address, and gas limit used on the other chain for executing a message.

-5. Foreign bridge contract decodes the message and calls foo() on target contract
+5. Foreign AMB contract decodes the message and calls foo() on target contract

 How to check if AMB is down (not relaying message)